-The Combination Pressure Reducing and Sustaining ACV with Downstream Surge Control Feature is designed to automatically reduce a fluctuating higher upstream pressure to a constant lower downstream pressure regardless of varying flow rates, throttles to sustain a minimum upstream pressure, and will quickly modulate toward a closed position if downstream pressure suddenly becomes greater than the desired regulated setpoint.
-The quick closing action prevents possible damaging high inlet pressure from passing through the valve to downstream piping.
-Pressure Reducing action is controlled by a normally open, pressure reducing pilot designed to: 1) Open (allowing fluid out of the main valve cover chamber) when downstream pressure is below the adjustable setpoint, and 2) Close (allowing fluid to fill the main valve cover chamber) when downstream pressure is above the adjustable setpoint.
+The Combination Pressure Reducing and Pressure Sustaining Automatic Control Valve (ACV) is designed to automatically reduce a fluctuating higher upstream pressure to a constant lower downstream pressure regardless of varying flow rates, and will throttle to sustain a minimum upstream pressure.
+It is controlled by a normally open, pressure reducing pilot designed to: 1) Open (allowing fluid out of the main valve cover chamber) when downstream pressure is below the adjustable setpoint, and 2) Close (allowing fluid to fill the main valve cover chamber) when downstream pressure is above the adjustable setpoint.
 A decrease in downstream pressure causes the valve to modulate toward an open position, raising downstream pressure.
 An increase in downstream pressure causes the valve to modulate toward a closed position, lowering downstream pressure.